Sha'ar Hashamayim Synagogue (Cairo)

-The Sha'ar HaShamayim Synagogue (lit.
-Gate of Heaven) is located in Cairo, Egypt.
-The synagogue was also known as Temple Ismailia and the Adly Street Synagogue.
+The Sha'ar HaShamayim Synagogue (בית כנסת שער השמים; كنيس عدلي), also known as Temple Ismailia and the Adly Street Synagogue, is an Orthodox Jewish congregation and synagogue, located at 17 Adly Street in Cairo, Egypt.

+History

 Its long-time leader was Chief Rabbi Chaim Nahum.
 In 2008, the synagogue marked its 100th anniversary.
 The synagogue was built in a style evoking ancient Egyptian temples, and was once the largest building on the boulevard.

-When the synagogue opened in 1899, there was a vibrant Jewish community in Cairo.
+Work commenced on the synagogue in 1899 and it was inaugurated in 1908, at a time when there was a vibrant Jewish community in Cairo.
 The last time the synagogue was full was in the 1960s.
-Today the community numbers 6 members, most of them older women.
+Today the community numbers approximately six members, most of them older women.

+The building houses a collection of a few hundred books, ranging in age from the 1500s to contemporary times, concerning or relevant to the history of Jews in Egypt.

 Although it is considered a Sephardic synagogue, many Ashkenazi Jews were members of the congregation and contributed to its construction and upkeep.

+The synagogue underwent minor exterior renovations in 2007.

+2010 arson incident

 In February 2010, a booby-trapped suitcase was hurled at the synagogue from a nearby hotel.
 The suitcase caught fire, but no one was hurt and no damage was reported.